Among all the islands of the Caribbean, there are a few that deserve a stop: the islands of Guadeloupe.

 If you are travelling with young children, this is one of the few tropical destinations equipped with the best hospital services, which is quite reassuring.

 The only drawback may be the accommodation, which is not up to Mauritius’ standard in terms of service.
-There is only one 5* in the island and most of the 3* would rather be 2* for demanding travellers.
+There is only one 5* hotel in the island and most of the 3* would rather be classified as 2* by demanding travellers.

 But Caribbean nonchalance, if you accept it, will greatly contribute to the success of your holiday.